Why It’s Time for a Name Change

 The Academy is a 503 (c) corporation.
 As you know, corporations may change their names but still deliver the same product.
 Bell Telephone became AT&T, Anderson Consulting became Accenture, and so forth.

 Diplomates of the IANM can use the following credential DIANM.
 Fellows of the IANM may now use FIANM along with their country’s initials in parenthesis.
 For the United States Fellows, it is (us), Brazil (br), Canada (can), Australia (au), United Arab Emirates (uae) and New Zealand (nz).
 For example, the correct credential for a U.S. Fellow would be Doctor Name DC, FIANM (us).
+(In early 2022, the IANM Board requested doctors discontinue the use of FACO and FIANM by doctors, indicating a Fellowship.
+Its current use indicated a fraternal designation and not academic achievement.)

 All state and national chiropractic organizations will be notified of our name change beginning this week.
 NCMIC and other chiropractic businesses will also be notified.